John Mitchell Kemble

 John Mitchell Kemble (2 April 1807 – 26 March 1857), English scholar and historian, was the eldest son of Charles Kemble the actor and Maria Theresa Kemble.
 He is known for his major contribution to the history of the Anglo-Saxons and philology of the Old English language, including one of the first translations of Beowulf.

+Anglo-Saxon charters are often referred to by the 'Kemble' or 'KCD' (e.g. Kemble Codex Diplomaticus) numbers.

 Education

 Kemble received his education from Charles Richardson and at Bury St Edmunds grammar school, where he obtained in 1826 an exhibition to Trinity College, Cambridge, where he became a member of the Cambridge Apostles.
 As a law student, his historical essays were well received but he "would not follow the course of study prescribed by the university and was, moreover, fond of society and of athletic amusements", which caused the deferral of his graduation in 1829.
 His Bachelor of Arts degree was granted in March 1830, and his M.A. degree three years later in March 1833.